masakhane-io/masakhane-mt/README.md

 ### 5. I've got a baseline.
 What do I do to improve it?

 Cool!
 So there are many ways to improve results.
 We're busy working on a wiki to aid that!
+Got ideas for this?
+Drop us a line!